 How To Check The Password Complexity In Linux

-We already posted a brief guide about – how to generate a strong password in Linux a few weeks ago.
+We already posted a brief guide about – how to generate a strong password in Linux a while ago.
 Now, we are going to find out if the generated password is really strong or not.
-This brief guide has the answer for you.
 In this short tutorial, we will see how to check the password complexity in Linux from commandline.
-Before going further, here is few tips to all those who wants to keep your system safe.
+Before going further, here are some useful tips to all those who wants to keep their system safe.

 - Never ever use the same password for different Email accounts, ssh/ftp/sftp logins.
-If a hacker managed to crack your password, he literally have access to all accounts.
-So, generate and use different unique password to each account.
+If a hacker managed to crack your password, s/he literally have access to all accounts.
+So, generate and use different unique password for each account.

-- A good password should be combination of letters, numbers, special characters.
+- A good password should be the combination of letters, numbers, special characters.

 - Make sure your password has at least 12 or more characters.
 Check our guide how to force users to use strong password.